Get Resourced

 Authored by Leow Wen Pin & Joanna Ong.
 (Disability Ministry in Asia Series, Volume 2)

-This bible study (available as a Facilitator’s Guide and Students’ Guide) helps church small groups under the basics of disability inclusion from a biblical perspective.
+This Bible study (available as a Facilitator’s Guide and Students’ Guide) helps church small groups understand the basics of disability inclusion from a Biblical perspective.
 It comprises four studies drawn from the New Testament, and includes practical and group application.
 The Facilitator’s Guide contains answers and detailed facilitation guidance to help small study leaders.

 with report insights here.